vitaly-t/pg-monitor/README.md

 maintain a log file with exactly the same content.

 #### msg
-New message line, exactly as shown on the screen, with color details removed.
+New message line, exactly as shown on the screen, with color attributes removed.

 #### info